osuTitanic/hook/README.md

 ## Developing
 You can use your IDE's debugger to attach to osu!.exe process to get access to debugging features.
 TestInjector allows you to load Titanic Hook at runtime.

+## License
+This project is licensed under the GNU GPLv3 or later license.
+It would be greatly appreciated to change the Titanic! branding before redistribution.